kalohq/please/Readme.md

 please looks for any script recursively.
 When you call `please help`, we’ll try running `./scripts/help`.
 If there’s no executable file there, we’ll have a go at `../scripts/help`.
 We keep going upwards until we find it for you.

 This makes it really easy for you to organize scripts in a natural way.
-For instance, as well as project-specific scripts, you can have a personal collection of command-line tricks at `/home/<you>/scripts/`.
+Especially handy in a monorepo, where you often need project-wide scripts in the root directory and package-wide scripts in subdirectories.

 #### overview